FauconFan/my_awesome_libft/README.md

 # This project is not viable.
 It is still in development

+# Organisation

+The repository is divided in 3 sub modules.
+ - libft : The library itself.
+ - build_custom : A program that builds the minimal libft that you need.
+ - CTestCom : A program that generates tests from comments in the source code.

 ## How to test it

 You can edit the file main.c in the src directory,